Robin of Sherlock

 Robin of Sherlock is a 1985 adventure game developed by Delta 4 and published by Silversoft.
 It parodies the earlier games The Hobbit and Sherlock.
 It was written using The Quill.

-The game mixes the universes of Robin Hood and Sherlock Holmes with a number of characters from other media, including Smurfs, Dorothy from The Wizard of Oz, Red Riding Hood, Goldilocks, and others.
+The game mixes the worlds of Robin Hood and Sherlock Holmes with a number of characters from other media, including Smurfs, Dorothy from The Wizard of Oz, Red Riding Hood, Goldilocks, and others.
 It also involves Professor Moriarty masquerading as Herne the Hunter.